ThePalaceProject/webpub-manifest-parser/README.md

 # webpub manifest parser

-**ARCHIVED:** This package has been archived, and is no longer maintained.
+🚨 **ARCHIVED** 🚨: This package has been archived, and is no longer maintained.
 Palace Manager has been updated to use Pydantic instead of this parsing library.
+See [Palace Manager](https://github.com/ThePalaceProject/circulation) for more information.

 A parser for the
 [Readium Web Publication Manifest (RWPM)](https://github.com/readium/webpub-manifest),